 It's only October, but I'm pretty sure I've already read my book of the year.
 For the last couple of years I've posted a list of some of my favorite reads over the year.
 (Here's last year's.)
-Jesus on Every Page will be in the 2014 edition of my favorite reads, but it deserves it's own post.
+Jesus on Every Page will be in the 2014 edition, but it deserves it's own post.

 Every now and then you pick up a book that just clicks, that makes sense, that's like a breath of fresh air.
-It takes the miscellaneous thoughts you have from your years of church, conversations, blog reading, books, seminary classes, and puts them together so plainly, clearly, and simply that you can't help but smile as you read.
+It takes the thoughts you have rolling around your brain from years of church, conversations, blog reading, books, seminary classes, and puts them together so plainly, clearly, and simply that you can't hold back the joy as you read.
 Jesus on Every Page is that book for me when it comes to seeing our Savior in the pages of the Old Testament.

 If you've ever looked around his blog, Head Heart Hand, you know that David Murray sees the world in lists of 10 (and occasionally some other numbers), and that tendency serves him well in this book.
 He gives the reader 10 "ways of discovering and enjoying Jesus in the Old Testament" (p.
 1).